-✓ If your institution has w aived its application fee for the Fa ll 2022 admission c ycle please select no. Does your institution have an application fee?
-Amount of application fee: Cl ick or tap here to enter text.
-Can it be waived for applicant s with financial need?
-Tyes No If you have an application fee an d an on-line application option, pl ease indicate policy for students who apply on-line: ☐ Same Fee ☐ Free ☐ Reduced Can on-line application fee be wa aived for applicants with financial need?
-Yes No ) C14.
-Application closing date Does your institution have an application closing date?
-No Date Application closing date (fall) Priority Date Dec 1 C15.
-Are first-time, first-year stu idents accepted for terms other th an the fall? ⊠ Yes □ No C16.
-Notification to applicants of f admission decision sent (fill in one e only) ☑ On a rolling basis beging☐ By (date): Click or tap h☐ Other: Click or tap here ere to enter text.
+C13.
+Application fee

+✓ If your institution has waived its application fee for the Fall 2025 admission cycle please select no.

+Does your institution have an application fee? $\Box$ Yes $\boxtimes$ No

+Amount of application fee: Click or tap here to enter text.

+Can it be waived for applicants with financial need? $\Box$ Yes $\Box$ No

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+$\Box$ Same Fee

+□ Free

+$\Box$ Reduced

+Can on-line application fee be waived for applicants with financial need? 🗆 Yes 🗖 No

+C14.
+Application closing date

+Does your institution have an application closing date? $\Box$ Yes $\Box$ No

+Application Closing Date Date

+Application closing date (fall)

+Priority Date Dec 1

+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes 🗖 No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+$\boxtimes$ On a rolling basis beginning (date): October 1

+- □ By (date): Click or tap here to enter text. - $\Box$ Other: Click or tap here to enter text.

 C17.
+Reply policy for admitted applicants (fill in one only)

+- □ Must reply by (date): Click or tap here to enter text. - $\Box$ No set date - $\boxtimes$ Must reply by May 1st or within 4 weeks if notified thereafter - $\Box$ Other: Click or tap here to enter text.

-Reply policy for admitted a applicants (fill in one only) ☐ No set date r within 4 weeks if notified thereafte to enter text. r Deadline for housing deposit (Amount of housing deposit: \$ Refundable if student does no t enroll? ☑ Yes, in full☐ Yes, in part☐ No
+Deadline for housing deposit (MMDD): 05/04 Amount of housing deposit: \$200 Refundable if student does not enroll?

+$\boxtimes$ Yes, in full

+- $\Box$ Yes, in part - 🗆 No

 C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes 🗆 No

-Deterred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 1 year C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ☑ No C20.
+If yes, maximum period of postponement: 1 year

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+🗆 Yes  No

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+🗆 Yes 🖾 No

+If "yes," please complete the following:

+First or only early decision plan closing date: Click or tap here to enter text.
 First or only early decision plan notification date: Click or tap here to enter text.

 Other early decision plan closing date: Click or tap here to enter text.
 Other early decision plan notification date: Click or tap here to enter text.

-For the Fall 2022 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+For the Fall 2023 entering class:

+Number of early decision applications received by your institution: Click or tap here to enter text.

 Number of applicants admitted under early decision plan: Click or tap here to enter text.

 Please provide significant details about your early decision plan: Click or tap here to enter text.

 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ☒ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+🗆 Yes 🖾 No

+If "yes," please complete the following:

+Early action closing date: Click or tap here to enter text.
 Early action notification date: Click or tap here to enter text.

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+🗆 Yes 🗖 No